ewoutquax/objection/README.md

 This also works for arrays.
 When an array is given where an object is suspected, then each item within the array will be convered into the declared object.

+## To hash

+For better connection with other services, objection can convert its values to an hash, with the `to_hash` function.
+This operation with recursivly with nested objects and arrays of objects.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/objection/fork )